 That’s my first prediction for 2019.
 You can have a little fun by bookmarking this blog and rereading it a year from now, to see how close this column will be to that estimate.
 My other prediction is that the completion of the first batch of new Texas pipelines will cause the Permian basin to take over the No. 1 position in oil production worldwide.

 The genuine strength of the economic force of too much supply in the marketplace will finally emerge by yearend 2019.
-The huge volume of new Permian oil will overwhelm OPEC’s desperate attempts to stop the ocean of Texas oil from topping the dykes.
-And with it, OPEC’s iron grip on the energy market for the past half-century, will steadily dissolve like the sand under OPEC’s foundation.
+The huge volume of new Permian oil will overwhelm OPEC’s desperate attempts to stop the ocean of Texas oil from topping the dikes.
+And with it, OPEC’s iron grip on the energy market for the past half-century will steadily dissolve like the sand under OPEC’s foundation.
 OPEC’s dominance and clout will be nothing like it was during the Carter administration.

 In a similar manner to how the gigantic capability of the American manufacturing machine swung the tide of World War II in only two short years, so too, will the increased Texas oil production come to dominate the world oil market by the beginning of 2020.